COSIMA/ocean-regrid/README.md

 # Limitations

-To use the created IC the ocean model needs to be able to start from rest.
+* Because the IC only includes salt and temperature the ocean model needs to be able to start from rest.
+* When using GODAS reanalysis the values at high latitudes are unphysical due to limited observations.
+* WARNING: presently the final interpolation assumes that the obs/reanalysis grid is a regular lat-lon grid, this is not the case for ORAS4.

 # Example output